daveisagit/blocksets/docs/index.md

 - run test coverage and upload results to codecov
 - deploy to pypi

-Use the following either of
+Use the following either of (which have been setup as VS Code tasks too)

 - `bump-my-version bump patch`
 - `bump-my-version bump minor`